 358/2 Days.
 Same worlds, just plain smaller (and entirely new in Neverland's case).
 It also partly tries to cover up Agrabah's change in appearance with a sandstorm.

 Tetsuya Nomura outright states in the Ultimania for Dream Drop Distance that Traverse Town and The World That Never was are this, being anomalies with canonically changing layouts.

-The Chick: Both Ariel and Mulan, the only two female guest party members in games 1 and 2 respectively, fill this role.
+The Chick: Both Ariel and Mulan, the only two female guest party members in games I and II respectively, fill this role.
 Ariel and Sora seem to form a True Companions bond, not to mention with a little flirting in the first game.
-And of all the new party members you meet in 2, the group seems to bond with Mulan the most.
+And of all the new party members you meet in II, Mulan is among the closest allies.
 Also Kairi plays this role in the series overall.

 Axel especially.
 At one point in Chain of Memories, he betrays a senior member of the Organization, killing him, to get into the good graces of another faction betraying the main Organization.
 However, he's actually The Mole, set to betray that faction under Xemnas's orders, but then he kills a member particularly loyal to Xemnas because he's secretly planning to betray Xemnas alongside Sa´x, because Xemnas is betraying the whole Organization.
 And then later on, during Days, he betrays that alliance when he develops friendship with Roxas and Xion, and then inadvertently betrays them, too!
 You need a friggin' flowchart to keep track of this dude.
 Lexaeus said it best:

 "And then there is Axel.
 Who knows what that one is thinking."